Mexico's fledgling startups: Facebook-sized ambitions

-MEXICO CITY, Sept 17 (Reuters) - In a mosquito-ridden hall in downtown Mexico City, hundreds of wannabe Mark Zuckerbergs gather to build the Latin American giant’s newest industry, one app at a time.
+MEXICO CITY (Reuters) - In a mosquito-ridden hall in downtown Mexico City, hundreds of wannabe Mark Zuckerbergs gather to build the Latin American giant’s newest industry, one app at a time.

 “Hola, geeks!” says a U.S. speaker, addressing Mexico’s future tech entrepreneurs at a recent 48-hour “hackathon,” a networking event masquerading as an app-building contest.